 sudo certbot --nginx

-For application servers such as ASP.NET, Apache Tomcat, or others, Certbot doesn't provide built-in restart options.
-In these cases, you'll need to set up a custom restart mechanism using Certbot's hook system:
+For other servers such as ASP.NET or Apache Tomcat, Certbot doesn't provide built-in restart options.
+In these cases, you'll need to set up a custom restart mechanism using Certbot's hook system.
+It's pretty simple if you know your way around the command line, but the necessity of it is not mentioned in most Certbot documentation, so it's a common gotcha.

 Using Certbot's --deploy-hook